Family Lawyers Brisbane | Australian Family Lawyers

 IF IT IS NOT WORKING OUT WHAT THEN?

-If after doing the above, and things aren’t going right, there could be several reasons:
+If, after doing the above, things aren’t going right, there could be several reasons:

 DEALING WITH FRIENDS AND FAMILY FOLLOWING SEPARATION

-With so many changes in your life, many of your old friends might seem changed too.
-We see them differently.
-They see us differently.
+With so many changes in your life, many of your old friends might seem changed, too.
+We see them differently, and they see us differently.

 Many of our old friends will not know how to look at us.
-It’s a sad fact but you are likely to lose some friends you are not expecting to lose, especially married ones.
-They may not understand the emotions you are going through and feel inadequate or your separation is a little too close to home.
+It’s a sad fact, but you are likely to lose some friends you are not expecting to lose, especially married ones.
+They may not understand the emotions you are going through and feel inadequate, or your separation may be a little too close to home.

 Comments made by separated parents:

-– ‘I looked around and everybody was gone, everybody got kinda weird when I’d run into them at school, the shops, or at functions.
+– ‘I looked around, and everybody was gone; everybody got kinda weird when I’d run into them at school, the shops, or functions.
 Why do my friends react this way?’

-‘It was awkward for a lot of people, but my friends acted like they were getting divorce instead of me.
+– ‘It was awkward for many people, but my friends acted like they were getting divorced instead of me.
 But now I know how to handle it when it happens to somebody else.’

-‘Divorce really lets you know who your friends are.’
+‘Divorce lets you know who your friends are.’

 Protect Your Rights, Preserve Your Peace